Alex-A4/SynonymsExtractor/README.md

 DictionaryStemmer.java uses to stem all lines from dictionary.
 Need just to make some tests

 SynonymsExtractor.java contains methods to extract synonymic relationships from dictionary and make new connections between records on the basis of dictionary

+Package org.tartarus.snowball contains Porter's stemmer